itsmohiniii/NamasteJS/notes/season-1/lecture-14.md

             console.log("Button clicked", ++count);
         });
         ```
-    - Use closures for data abstraction
+    - Use closures for data abstraction and data hiding
         ```js
         function attachEventList() {  //creating new function for closure let count = 0;